qjack001/Spotted/blog/_posts/2018-08-11-Alternative-lawn-ideas.md

 There's lots more alternatives to grass- for something much simpler, check out this guide to maintaining a [moss lawn](https://www.gardeningknowhow.com/lawn-care/lawn-substitutes/moss-lawn/how-to-grow-a-moss-lawn.htm).
 They are an excellent choice if you are looking to cut down on maintenance and water use, or if you've always wanted to transform your backyard into a meditation space.

-Good luck!
-Your new zazzy lawn will be putting pep in your step in no time.
+Good luck and enjoy your new jazzy lawn.